Cheap Talk on Freelance Platforms

-Keywords: incentive compatibility, cheap talk, platform design, freelance, crowdsourcing
+Keywords: freelance, cheap talk, platform design, bargaining, signaling, competing auctions

 Suggested Citation: Suggested Citation